Crime in New York (state)

-This article refers to the situation of crime in the U.S. state of New York.

-In 2012, there were 451,142 crimes reported in the state of New York, including 686 murders.
+In 2012, there were 451,142 crimes reported in the U.S. state of New York, including 686 murders.
 In 2014, 409,386 crimes were reported in the state, including 616 murders.
+This number further decreased in 2019, in which 335,736 crimes were reported, with 558 cases of murder.
+Throughout 2010-2019, violent crime dropped by 8.0%, and property crime dropped by -29.0%.

 Crime in Yonkers

 In 2000 The New York Times reported that there were at least 30 street gangs operating in Yonkers.
 Mexican immigrants have contributed to the rise of Mexican gangs in Yonkers.
 The largest Mexican gangs operating in Yonkers in 2000 were Chicano Nation, Aztec Pride, Vatos Locos and 13 Locos.
 A district attorney for Westchester County attributed the high levels of gang activity to strict law enforcement practices within the city limits of New York City.
 Gang units collected intelligence on gangs by photographing gang tags and passing the data on to graffiti cleanup crews.

 22 gang members were charged with narcotics and firearms offenses in 2012 in three federal indictments in the United States District Court for the Southern District of New York.
 United States v.
 Mark David et al charged the gang with intent to distribute crack cocaine and marijuana, and firearms charges related to that offense.
 In 2016 the United States Department of Justice announced that Da'quan Johnson had been sentenced to 30 years for murder, racketeering and narcotics crimes that he committed as a member of street gang based in Yonkers.

 Gang violence was the source of over half the shootings in Yonkers in 2020.
 Shootings were up 60% in 2020 compared with the previous year, and gang related shootings were up 30%.
 Mayor Mike Spano and the Yonkers Police Department announced that the rise of gang violence would be met with increased surveillance, law enforcement and collaboration with federal officials.